 How do you feel when you know the doctor can’t change your diagnosis and you know that this is it for life?

 This is an interesting question and since I know you don’t know me pre-diagnosis I am glad you asked me this.
 I really thought that because I had pain years before my diagnosis that when I got a diagnosis I would just brush it off and be like yes, I told you so and not be bothered by it.
 However, it was quite the opposite, I was gutted for a little while because the realisation came that it will never go away was kind of sad because I had lost that hope that I might wake up one day and feel normal.

 Define Normal?
 No, from as long as I can remember I have had pain.
 It was my knees when I was about 12/13 and I really don’t think that it ever truly went away.
 I think my normal has always included pain, just on different levels.

 You’re only young.
 One day you’ll might decide to have a family.
 Or does it feel an impossible challenge?

 Right now, that feels like an impossible challenge as I feel like I can barely look after myself sometimes.
 But based on people I speak to online and follow on twitter I know that it is more than possible, just not for a little while yet!

-Dealing with a mixed bag of feelings is A LOT easier than trying to explain it to others and therefore sometimes I feel like I am quite lonely because very few people know what it is like to be inside my head.
-Sometimes the feelings can feel very overwhelming and it can make life feel like all is lost and I will never get the future i deserve.
+Dealing with a mixed bag of feelings is A LOT easier than trying to explain it to others.
+Sometimes I feel like I am quite lonely because very few people know what it is like to be inside my head.
+Sometimes the feelings can feel very overwhelming ,it can make life feel like all is lost and I will never get the future i deserve.
 Then on other days I feel like YES, I got this and Fibro won’t win!

 Thank you for the friends who asked questions, I really liked them all : ) and if you have anymore (anyone..friends/readers…etc) then feel free to ask and i’ll do a part 2 😀